xpmethod/xpmethod.github.io/lab-culture.md

 title: lab-culture
 ---

-During the academic year, XPMethod team meets every Friday afternoon-- from 3pm to 5pm-- at StudioButler (208-B Butler Library).
-This is an openLab and everyone is welcome to attend, regardless of their participation in our research project.
-To facilitate our gathering, we would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics of power---gender, sexuality, class, race---particularly as they manifest in spatial and temporal imbalances of participation.
+We believe in presence.
+Regular "open lab" sessions (on Friday afternoons from 3-5pm, at Butler Studio 208b) are a key way to get involved and to stay in touch.
+We use the time to work on our projects, to learn new skills, or just to catch up on our own work.
+There are no requirements to attend.
+Just show up with your laptop.

 ### Modalities of Engagement

-With this goal in mind, we actively promote the following practices:
+We would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics of power---gender, sexuality, class, race---particularly as they manifest in spatial and temporal imbalances of participation.
+With this goal in mind, we actively promote the following
+practices:

 1. Architectures of power---be mindful of the room's physical arrangement.
 At the beginning of lab, long tables should be broken down into smaller islands